Codecademy/docs/content/css/concepts/pseudo-classes/pseudo-classes.md

 A pseudo-class is a keyword added to [selectors](https://www.codecademy.com/resources/docs/css/selectors) that specifies a special state of the selected element(s).
 For example, you can use it to style an element when a user hovers over it, or when a user clicks it.
 CSS pseudo-classes can also be used to allow styling based on elements that are in a certain state, such as being disabled or having been visited before.

-So, what makes a pseudo-class different from a regular class?
-In general, classes are used to target specific elements on the page, while pseudo-classes are used to target elements based on their state or position.
+In general, what makes a pseudo-class different from a regular class is that classes are used to target specific elements on the page, while pseudo-classes are used to target elements based on their state or position.

 ## Syntax